 While they might require more of an initial investment upfront, implant bridges are usually the recommended solution.
 They look and feel more natural, they are anchored securely to your jaw and they don’t cause any damage to your existing healthy teeth.

-If you’d like to find out more about implant bridges or discuss the options available for your missing teeth please contact us today.
+If you’d like to find out more about implant bridges, dentistry to enhance your smile, cosmetic dentistry options or simply discuss the options available for your missing teeth please contact us today.